 Claims about ‘success rates’ can give rise to false hope and be very misleading as each case turns on its own facts.
 (For more information about success rates read our blog here.)
-We listen to our clients’ instructions, assess the evidence in the case, and then give advice on the merits in your interests rather than simply encouraging our clients to contest every case.
+We listen to our clients’ instructions, assess the evidence in the case, and then give advice on the merits of your case in your interests rather than simply encouraging our clients to plead ‘Not Guilty’.

 We Will Always Be Mindful of Your Best Interests

 Should I plead ‘Guilty’ to Drink Driving?

 It is not easy to come to terms with pleading ‘Guilty’ with the loss of driving licence and other consequences that will follow.
 However, admitting an offence in court entitles you to ‘credit’ for the ‘Guilty’ plea.
 This means that your sentence will be less severe.
 It could be the difference between avoiding a harsher penalty such as community service or even prison and, in practice, tends to result in shorter bans.